-Additionally, the Department added new solid waste program regulations [335-13-16 Requirements for Beneficial Use of By-Product Materials for the Purpose of Land Application] to establish procedures to encourage and regulate the land application of eligible non-hazardous by-product materials within the

-State.
-These new regulations apply to generators and distributors of material that is generated as a result of water or wastewater treatment or residual materials from industrial or manufacturing processes that, barring any form of alternate or beneficial use of that material, would otherwise be discarded at a landfill or other solid waste disposal facility.
+Additionally, the solid waste program regulations [335-13-16 Requirements for Beneficial Use of By-Product Materials for the Purpose of Land Application] has been in effect for over 2 years.
+These regulations apply to generators and distributors of material that is generated as a result of water or wastewater treatment or residual materials from industrial or manufacturing processes that, barring any form of alternate or beneficial use of that material, would otherwise be discarded at a landfill or other solid waste disposal facility.
 These by-product materials are used as a soil amendment or fertilizer, where the by-product material replaces a natural or other resource material by its utilization.
+Within these 2 years of the program's operation, regulated facilities have been brought into compliance and subsequently, complaints received by the Department have significantly decreased.
+The Department utilized the experience gained within the initial years of the program's operation to update the 335-13-16 regulations in order to hold more materials to similar standards, as well as enhance program oversight.

-Lastly, the Department anticipates the need for potential revisions to the ADEM Administrative Code to capture changes to the federal CCR rules, enhance the beneficial use program, establish closure requirements for surface impoundments, and to develop a post closure permitting program for solid waste landfills.
-In addition, the Department may consider land disposal prohibitions of certain waste types (whole scrap tires, beverage containers, white goods) and may evaluate the management of green waste and inert waste materials.
+Lastly, the Department anticipates the need for potential revisions to the ADEM Administrative Code to capture changes to the federal CCR rules, establish closure requirements for surface impoundments, and to develop a post closure permitting program for solid waste landfills.